Prem-ium/Auto-StockTrader/README.md

 </details>

-# Acknowledgments / Final Remarks
+# Acknowledgments / Final Remarks 💬
 I express my sincere gratitude to <a href="https://github.com/sponsors/Prem-ium">my sponsors</a>, <a href="https://www.buymeacoffee.com/prem.ium" target="_blank">donors</a>, &<a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank"> project contributor(s).</a>  Your support is invaluable, and it enables me to create exciting projects like this.

 Thank you for backing my work.
 Each one of you plays a crucial role, and I am truly grateful for your contributions.
 If you find this project interesting, please consider leaving a :star2:, <a href="https://github.com/sponsors/Prem-ium">donating, </a> or <a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank">contributing</a> if you found this project to be helpful!

-## Speed Considerations:
+# Speed Considerations:
 - Adjust `SET_SPEED` env to control test execution pace on faster computers.
 - Opt for 'Reference' over 'Log' in Selenium IDE for faster execution.
 - Activate 'Best performance' mode in Laptop Battery settings to accelerate execution.
 - Keep the browser's automation tab as the focused window for potential speed enhancements.

-### ⚠️ DISCLAIMER ⚠️
+# ⚠️ DISCLAIMER ⚠️
 I am not a financial advisor, nor am I affiliated with any brokerage mentioned in this repository.

 You may use this tool at your own risk.
 I am not responsible for any financial loss, account restriction, or any other damage that may occur with the use of this tool.
 This project is provided "as is" and without warranty of any kind.

-By using this repository, the user accepts all the risks and agrees to hold the developer(s) harmless from any and all claims, damages, or losses arising from the use of the project.
+By using this repository, the user accepts all the risks and agrees to hold the developer(s) harmless from any claims, damages, or losses arising from the use of the project.